thejspr/thejspr.com/_posts/2012-06-18-ignore-specific-requests-with-vcr.markdown

 my machine and wanted to record the HTTP interactions with [VCR](https://github.com/myronmarston/vcr).
 VCR enables you to mock HTTP requests by recording interactions and later replay them when you run your tests.
-This is useful when dealing with third-party APIs and if your application is interaction with other applications you don't want to have running to make your tests pass.
+This is useful when dealing with third-party API's and if your application is interacting with other applications you don't want to depend on when running your tests.

 <!-- more -->

 VCR has an option which disables it from mocking any requests to localhost.
-As I turn this option off, another problem arose; it wouldn't allow selenium-webdriver to connect to `http://127.0.0.1/_IDENTITY_` (why it needs this I do not know).
-In searching for an answer I came upon this neat, and seemingly undocumented, feature of VCR.
+As I turned this option off, another problem arose; it wouldn't allow selenium-webdriver to connect to `http://127.0.0.1/_IDENTITY_` (why it needs this I do not know).
+In searching for an answer I came upon this neat, and seemingly undocumented, feature of
+VCR: Ignoring requests to specific hostnames.

 {% highlight ruby %}
 c.ignore_request do |request|